 These guides provide an introduction to resources available in the Legislative Reference Library on topics of interest to Minnesota legislators.
 They direct the user to articles, web resources, and reports, and often include legislative history sections.
 See as examples: Charter Schools and Nuclear Waste Storage in Minnesota.
 Some guides, such as Light Rail and Commuter Transit, have extensive timelines.

 Legislative Reference Library staff track, obtain, and digitally archive all reports required by the Legislature.

 The Library pays for key electronic resources for users within the Capitol Complex.
-From their desks, legislators and staff can link to the full text of newspapers such as the Star Tribune or Pioneer Press, online magazine indexes with many full text articles, and other subscription services such as Bloomberg BNA Tax and Accounting and Westlaw.
+From their desks, legislators and staff can link to the full text of newspapers such as the Star Tribune or Pioneer Press, online magazine indexes with many full text articles, and other subscription services such as Bloomberg Tax and Westlaw.

 Library staff also create and maintain current and historically significant databases of legislative and state information including the Legislators Past & Present biographical database.
 Many are listed on the Historical Information About the Minnesota Legislature page and the Historical Information About Minnesota State Government page.

 Librarians frequently provide customized group or individual presentations on library research and resources.
 Classes can cover general library print and electronic materials, or focus on specific resources, such as "Using the Legislative Website Effectively."
 Tours are encouraged for new members and staff.